Frequently Asked Questions

 When does the Board of Directors meet?

-At 10am on or before the 10th of each month and on or before the 25th of each month.
+Quarterly Statutory or at 10am on or before the 10th of each month and on or before the 25th of each month.
 Meetings are held at the office of the District which is located at 722 23 Road.
 Watch our calendar for notices for each Board Meeting.

 I have a request to submit to the Board of Directors.
 What is the best way to do that?

 To help the Manager understand your request, you need to submit it as a letter explaining your position and what you are asking the District to do for you.
 If it is a situation that requires approval from the Board of Directors, the letter needs to be delivered at least two days before the scheduled meeting.
 You can mail your letter to Grand Valley Drainage District 722 23 Road, Grand Junction, Co.
 81505 or drop it off at our office during business hours (Monday – Friday, 7:30am – 3:30pm): 722 23 Road., Grand Junction.

 I live in the Orchard Mesa area.
 Is there anyone to help me with drainage issues?

 Contact Orchard Mesa Irrigation District at 464-7885 and ask about their rules and regulations.
 You can also contact Mesa County Public Works at 244-1815 or the City of Grand Junction Public Works at 242-4636.

 I live in the Redlands area.
 Is there anyone to help me with drainage issues?

 Contact Mesa County Public Works at 244-1815 or the City of Grand Junction Public Works at 242-4636.